Dev869/bc_tech_guide/docs/websites/index.md

 # Websites
 If you want to work on the websites or if you just want info about them, this is the place to be.

-**Logins** for the websites are in the BC Security Card.
+**Logins** for the websites are in the secure Google Doc.

 **Godaddy** is also a very important tool that we use for hosting cPanel as well as the domains themselves.
-The login for Godaddy is also provided in the BC Security Card.
+The login for GoDaddy is also provided in the secure Google Doc.

 #### BC Fitness + Cafe Websites
 [bcfitnesscafe.com](https://bcfitnesscafe.com/){: .btn}